GhadeerZahwe/iDonate/README.md

 - This project leverages AWS deployment strategies to seamlessly integrate and deploy natural language processing models.
 With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.

+By following these steps, we deployed the backend to Amazon Linux 2023.

+1. Update Amazon Linux 2023 Packages
+2. Install LAMP Stack
+3. Start and enable the Apache and MariaDB services
+4. Create Database
+5. Install PHP Composer for Laravel on on.Linux 2023
+6. Download the Laravel framework project
+7. Install Laravel on Amazon Linux 2023
+8. Create the Laravel environment configuration file
+9. Apache Configuration for PHP Laravel App
+10. Get the Laravel demo page

 <br><br>

 <!-- Unit Testing -->